Key takeaways from Attorney General Sessions' testimony

-WASHINGTON (AP) " Attorney General Jeff Sessions gave more than two hours of sometimes heated testimony Tuesday, with Democrats demanding details of matters including conversations with President Donald Trump, interactions with the Russian ambassador and the firing of FBI Director James Comey.
-The appearance before the Senate intelligence committee gave Sessions a chance to defend himself, but offered little new insight.
+WASHINGTON (AP) " Attorney General Jeff Sessions gave more than two hours of sometimes heated testimony to Congress, with Democrats demanding details of matters including conversations with President Donald Trump, interactions with the Russian ambassador and the firing of FBI Director James Comey.
+The appearance before the Senate intelligence committee Tuesday gave Sessions a chance to defend himself, but offered little new insight.

 Some takeaways from Sessions' appearance before the committee: